multiverse-os/uput/README.md

 * Support for *single variables* and *structs* using supporting two different methods, built from researching existing popular implementations.
 * Variety of specific type validation within the builtin data types; ranging from common to niche, impelemented as sub-packages to be imported as needed.
 * Relying on stdlibs like unicode over heavy reliance on regex.
+* Focus on security, translating to validation of all printed variables within the library (for example Error messages).
+Great care has been taken to research for best ways to validate types of data (for example, to avoid look-a-likes when comparing UTF8 strings).

 All functionality will be implemented as sub-packages, with only a minimal set of functionality required to use any specific sub-package.
 For